iBaa/PlexConnect/update/OSX/readme.md

 # How to install WebConnect (repeate steps 1 & 2 above for the latest release to update)

-# 1. Apache2 server on a unused port (plexconnect runs on 53, 80, 443) edit /etc/apache2/httpd.conf hosts section to change port.
+# 1. Apache2 server on a unused port (plexconnect runs on 53, 80, 443) edit /etc/apache2/httpd.conf hosts section to change the listen port:
 ```sh
  http://clickontyler.com/blog/2012/02/web-sharing-mountain-lion/
 ```